• Home

 Overhead photo of fresh mushrooms and pearl onions topped with sprigs of fresh herbs on a rimmed baking sheet, before baking.

-How to make oven roasted mushrooms?
+How to make roasted mushrooms in oven?

 Garlic butter oven roasted mushrooms are incredibly easy to make!
 With just a handful of ingredients and a large, rimmed baking dish, you can prepare restaurant-quality mushrooms at home!